 If you add anymore weight you will likely break the wires so be careful.

-Once the wires are clean (in this case “clean” was judged to be when the wires were back to a silver colour), reassembly of the MAF sensor housing is obvioulsy the reverse of disassembly.
+Once the wires are clean (in this case “clean” was judged to be when the wires were back to a silver colour), reassembly of the MAF sensor housing is obviously the reverse of disassembly.

 Because the original screws were unusable I replaced them with some stainless steel allen key headed screws.

-Second of all a variety of products are used to spray the sensors.
+Second of all, a variety of products are used to spray the sensors.
 Personally, the only liquid I would recommend is acetone and not the acetone used for nail remover.

 So all in all a very simple procedure that has cured all the running problems the car was having so a highly recommended procedure to carry out on your car if you are experiencing similar problems.

 Of course, if you are unsure about anything get your sensor professionally cleaned.

 This article is based in the cleaning of a MAF sensor on an Infiniti G20/Nissan Primera GT with Hitachi MAF sensor

 Find performance car parts for your car on ebay